 What then is the defining feature?
 A better criterion might be which gods one worships, though that too is not sufficient, since the same deity can be honoured in different traditions.
 For instance, Apollo has a Roman and Greek cult, Silvanus is given tribute by Germanic and Roman polytheists, Hermes by Hellenics and new Japanese religious groups (seriously!), the Indian goddess Saraswati is worshipped by Hindus, Jains and Buddhists.
 If the simple act of honouring a given deity was enough to determine what’s your religion, then a wiccan who invokes Jupiter in a magic circle would be a Roman polytheist despite the fact that wiccan practices have little or nothing of traditionally Roman.
 Just as honouring Ganesh would be enough to consider as Hindus all the Jains and Buddhists who worship the elephant god.
 Again, this is a plural and open dynamic that’s absent from monotheism and thus commonly removed from the general notion of religion these days.

-Once the basic orthopraxy is in place, there’s a criterion by which you can know whether you’re a Roman polytheist or not.
-So for instance, if you maintain a regular cult solely to Latin gods according to Roman tradition, you’ll naturally be one; if you identify or syncretize Latin deities with others, but worship them according to Roman tradition, the religious identity stands; if you pay homage to other gods, as separate entities, but always use Roman rite or employ other ritual traditions in a minority, you’ll still be a Roman polytheist; and it’s 50-50, with half your practices being Latin and other half according to a different ritual praxis, then you’ll be of dual-tradition.
+Once the basic orthopraxy is in place, it becomes a criterion by which you can know whether you’re a Roman polytheist or not.
+So, for instance, if you maintain a regular cult solely to Latin gods according to Roman tradition, you’ll naturally be a cultor; if you identify or syncretize Latin deities with others, but worship them according to Roman tradition, the religious identity stands; if you pay homage to other gods as separate entities, but always use Roman rite or employ other ritual traditions in a minority, you’ll still be a Roman polytheist; and it’s 50-50, with half your practices being Latin and other half according to a different ritual praxis, then you’ll be of dual-tradition.
 There’s nothing wrong with that, no sin or threat of eternal damnation.
 It’s just an issue of knowing what defines a group and how far the criteria apply to you.

 Finally, basic orthopraxy should not be for communal use only, but must be a part of individual and domestic practices.
 Because if something is resorted to solely in large and exceptional moments or when different groups meet, then it becomes the equivalent of a Sunday suit: it’s taken out of the closet only occasionally and the rest of the time it’s pilling dust in a corner, without any connection to everyday life.
 If orthopraxy is to be a part of a living religion, it needs to be more than an every-now-and-then accessory.
 It has to be a full part of daily practices, much like a living language is used not only in large events, but also in one’s routine at home and on the streets.